afridi-cse/100-days-code-with-python/day-10/README.md

 Write a Python program which iterates the integers from 1 to 50.
 For multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".

 # Program-6 :
+Write a Python program to check the validity of a password (input from users).

+Validation :

+At least 1 letter between [a-z] and 1 letter between [A-Z].
+At least 1 number between [0-9].
+At least 1 character from [$#@].
+Minimum length 6 characters.
+Maximum length 16 characters.
 # Program-7 :

 # Program-8 :